Renaissance architecture of Toulouse: The ornate windows

-This desire to imitate the windows of a great parliamentarian can be seen as a strategy for appropriating the taste of the city's most important figures (Jean de Bagis was also a member of the King's Great Council), appreciated by the merchants in full social ascent and in search of recognition.
+This desire to imitate the windows of a great parlementarian can be seen as a strategy for appropriating the taste of the city's most important figures (Jean de Bagis was also a member of the King's Great Council), appreciated by the merchants in full social ascent and in search of recognition.

 Responding to a logic of honorary re-appropriation, this type of imitation was practised throughout the century.
 The merchant Jean Astorg proceeded in this way when, around 1562, in order to decorate the windows of his new building at the back of the courtyard, he had the windows of his neighbour, Pierre Delpech (1554–1560), an influential member of the Catholic League particularly involved in the fight against the Protestants, imitated.
 These windows have a frame known in French as a "chambranle à crossettes", supported by four short pilaster.
 These do not play a supporting role, but rather appear suspended and dependent on the frame they are supposed to support.

 Some of the windows of the Hôtel de Massas (or Hôtel d'Aldéguier) were designed based on the engraved models of the Extraordinary Book by the royal architect Sebastiano Serlio.
 An edition of this book, kept in Paris, contains a sheet of drawings by the architect of the Hôtel de Massas.
 They detail the designer's reflections on the profiles of the courtyard windows and their decoration based on the models engraved by Serlio.
 They are most certainly the work of Nicolas Bachelier's son, Dominique, who was one of the great builders of the second half of the 16th century.
 This sheet of sketches tells us about the taste and preferences of an architect for the extraordinary shapes he creates, mixes and combines to his liking.
 It is the oldest surviving record of the graphic invention of a French architect-artist.

 The windows of the house of Élie Géraud, master goldsmith, are more modest as they are made of wood and placed on a half-timbered house.
 They reflect the desire to imitate the stone framed windows of hôtels particuliers.

 The astonishing stylistic diversity of Toulouse's Renaissance windows reveals both the influence of numerous prestigious formal sources and the abundant creativity of the architects in adapting them.
-They are presented below in an approximate chronological order, as far as possible.